Equivariant Framed 1-Manifolds and the Pontryagin-Thom Isomorphism: Introduction

-\begin{rmk} In their thesis, \cite{mcginnis_thesis}, McGinnis develops a number of relations in the cobordism groups $\omega_V^{C_2}$ and the $C_2$-cobordism ring mirroring those in the $RO(C_2)$-graded stable stems.
+\begin{rmk} In \cite{mcginnis_thesis}, McGinnis develops relations in the cobordism groups $\omega_V^{C_2}$ and the $C_2$-cobordism ring mirroring those in the $RO(C_2)$-graded stable stems.
 Combining these relations with the results of this paper would help to illuminate more of the structure of the $C_2$-equivariant framed cobordism groups and consequently, the equivariant stable stems. \end{rmk}